mesonepigreco/MINNIE/README.md

 # MINNIE
-M(?) ab Initio Neural Network Interatomic Engine
+Minimal ab Initio Neural Network Interatomic Engine

 MINNIE is a C++/Python software and library that can be used to train an atomic Neural Network to reproduce ab-inito total energy and force calculations.